Saved by Magic

-Saved by Magic is the 2005 debut double LP release from stoner rock band Brant Bjork and the Bros, and fifth solo album by Brant Bjork.
-The album was released on Brant Bjork's personal label, Duna Records.
+Saved by Magic is the debut double LP released by stoner rock band Brant Bjork and the Bros, and the fifth solo album by Brant Bjork.
+The album was released on August 1, 2005, by Bjork's personal label, Duna Records.

+In September 2023, the album was re-released by Heavy Psych Sounds Records as two separate albums under the new title, Saved by Magic Again.
+The albums feature track listings consisting of the songs recorded by Bjork himself and the songs recorded with the Bros, respectively.
+Both albums were remastered by John McBain.